codion-is/codion/docs/manual/jminor-quickstart.md

 #### JMinor Quickstart

 ## Rich client
 JMinor is primarily a Swing based framework, the Swing client is very mature and stable while the JavaFX client is quite rudimentary and still in the 'proof-of-concept' stage.
+This artifact pulls in all required framework dependencies.

 |Client|Artifact|
 |---|---